 The ciphertexts generated by Box include a 16 byte authenticator which is checked as part of the decryption.
 An invalid authenticator will cause the decrypt function to raise an exception.
 The authenticator is not a signature.
 Once you've decrypted the message you've demonstrated the ability to create arbitrary valid message, so messages you send are repudiable.
 For non-repudiable messages, sign them after encryption.

-- private_key PrivateKey used to encrypt and decrypt messages - public_key PublicKey used to encrypt and decrypt messages decrypt (ciphertext, nonce=None, encoder=<class 'nacl.encoding.RawEncoder'>) Decrypts the ciphertext using the given nonce and returns the plaintext message.
+- private key PrivateKey used to encrypt and decrypt messages - public_key PublicKey used to encrypt and decrypt messages decrypt (ciphertext, nonce=None, encoder=<class 'nacl.encoding.RawEncoder'>)

 Variables NONCE_SIZE - The size that the nonce is required to be.